patheros/PathSetManuals/modules/Spork.md

 [Download Example 1](../examples/Spork/Spork.vcvs?raw=true)

-In this example a [8 Sequence](https://library.vcvrack.com/JW-Modules/8Seq) is played [Palette](https://library.vcvrack.com/Atelier/AtelierPalette) with the model of palette being change randomly.
-The sound for palette along with a feedback loop from spork is fed into spork.
-Play around with the mode and paramters of Spork to find interesting sounds.
-You can bipass spork to hear the raw sound from Palette.
-You can bipass the Random moduel to prevent the raw sound from changing.
+In this example, an [8Seq](https://library.vcvrack.com/JW-Modules/8Seq) is playing [Palette](https://library.vcvrack.com/Atelier/AtelierPalette) with the model of Palette being changed randomly.
+The sound for Palette along with a feedback loop from Spork is fed into Spork.
+Play around with the mode and parameters of Spork to find interesting sounds.
+You can bypass Spork to hear the raw sound from Palette.
+You can bypass the Random module to prevent the raw sound from changing.